andreabbondanza/DewBadgeMiddleware/README.md

 ### Startup class

-The simplest use of the middleware in the startup class is defined here:
+A simplest use of the middleware in the startup class is defined here:

 ```c#
 app.UseBadgeMiddleware<DewBadgeSignerCookies>(new DewBadgeOptionsCookies()